Clivern/Peanut/README.md

 Under the hood, it works with the containerization runtime like docker to deploy and configure the service.
 Destroy the service if it is a temporary one.

-Technically you can achieve the same with a bunch of yaml files or using a configuration management tool or a package manager like helm but peanut is pretty small and fun to use & should spead up your workflow!
+Technically you can achieve the same with a bunch of yaml files or using a configuration management tool or a package manager like helm but peanut is pretty small and fun to use & should speed up your workflow!

 Supported Services: